hotwax/oms-documentation/user-manuals/receiving.md

 ### Receive ASN

-**1. Accessing the Shipments Page:**
+**1. Locating ASN:**

-The first page users see when they log into the app is the `Shipments` page which houses a complete list of inbound shipments from warehouses or other stores, each accompanied by an Advanced Shipment Notice.
-To locate specific shipments, store associates can scan the unique identifier such as ASN.
-Store associates can also manually input the identifier in the 'Search' box to locate the shipment.
+The first page users see when they log into the app is the `Shipments` page which houses a complete list of ASN from ERP or WMS.
+To locate specific ASN, store associates can scan the ASN barcode from the physical paper received along with the package.
+Store associates can also manually input the ASN in the `Search` box to locate the shipment.

 {% hint style="info" %}
 Store associates can log in to the receiving app only if they are [associated with a facility.](users/manageUser.md#add-facilities)